THE COMPANIES ACT 2006

-This category of membership shall be open only to publishing and book packaging enterprises (including sole traders), which appear to the Board to be seriously involved in publishing, and have published at least three or more publications at the time of joining, whether in traditional or electronic format, shall have voting rights.
-Full membership with non-voting rights shall apply to applicants with less than three publications published at the time of joining.
-Applications for membership shall be made in accordance with the provisions of Article 5.
+This category of membership shall be open only to publishing and book packaging enterprises (including sole traders), which appear to the board to be seriously involved in publishing, and have published at least three or more publications at the time of joining, whether in traditional or electronic format, and shall have voting rights.
+Full Members shall be Voting Members save that applicants with less than three publications published at the time of joining shall be Non-Voting Members.

 (b) Honorary Life Members

-This category of membership shall be reserved for individuals whom the Guild wishes to honour.
-Such membership shall be proposed by the Board and must be confirmed by a two-thirds majority of the votes cast at the following Annual General Meeting of the Guild.
-Honorary Life Members shall not have voting rights.
+This category shall be reserved for individuals whom the Charity wishes to honour.
+Such Membership shall be proposed by the Directors and must be confirmed by a two-thirds majority of the votes cast at the following Annual General Meeting of the Charity.
+Honorary Life Members shall be Non-Voting Members.

 (c) Supplier Members

-This category of membership shall be offered at the discretion of the Board to enterprises which are specialists in fields allied to publishing PROVIDED THAT the total number of Supplier Members shall at no time exceed 30% of the total membership of the Guild AND FURTHER PROVIDED THAT enterprises which are principally involved in printing or binding (or both) shall at no time exceed 5% of the total membership of the Guild.
-Supplier Members shall not have voting rights.
+This category of Membership shall be offered at the discretion of the Directors to enterprises which are specialists in fields allied to publishing provided that the total number of Supplier Members shall at no time exceed 30% of the total membership of the Charity and further provided that enterprises which are principally involved in printing or binding (or both) shall at no time exceed 5% of the total membership of the Charity.
+Supplier Members shall be Non-Voting Members.

 (d) Associate Members

-This category of membership shall be offered at the discretion of the Board to enterprises (including sole traders) which are self-publishers PROVIDED THAT the total number of Associate Members shall at no time exceed 10% of the total membership of the Guild.
-Associate Members shall not have voting rights.
+This category of Membership shall be offered at the discretion of the Directors to enterprises (including sole traders) which are self-publishers provided that the total number of Associate Members shall at no time exceed 10% of the total membership of the Charity.
+Associate Members shall be Non-Voting Members.

 (e) Individual Members

-This category of membership shall be open only to individuals without a trading income PROVIDED THAT the total number of Individual Members shall at no time exceed 20% of the total membership of the Guild.
-Individual membership is available to anyone who is not currently associated or affiliated with a company.
-Individual Members shall not have voting rights.
-Applications for membership shall be made in accordance with the provisions of Article 5.
+This category of Membership shall only be open to individuals without a tracing income provided that the total number of Individual Members shall at no time exceed 20% of the total Membership of the Charity.
+Individual Membership is available to anyone who is not currently associated or affiliated with a company.
+Individual Members shall be Non-Voting Members.

 (f) Patron Members